rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 So he said to them again, I am going away, and you will seek me, and you will die in your sin.
 Where I am going, you cannot come. ^0821

-So the Jews said, Will he kill himself, since he says, Where I am going, you cannot come? ^0822
+So the Jews said, Will he kill himself, since he says, 'Where I am going, you cannot come'? ^0822

 He said to them, You are from below; I am from above.
 You are of this world; I am not of this world. ^0823